 Bluetooth Direction Finding Tool Suite#

 A Real Time Locating System (RTLS) consists of many locators that pick up the signals of asset tags to locate them in 3D space.
 To calculate the positions of the asset tags, you must know each locator’s position, orientation, and configuration (such as antenna array type, switching pattern, and so on).
 The Silicon Labs’ Real Time Locating (RTL) library also needs configuration parameters, such as estimation mode, azimuth, elevation constraints, and so on, to provide the best estimation for a given environment.
-The Bluetooth Direction Finding Tool Suite is meant to ease development with the Silicon Labs’ RTL library.
-It provides tools to configure the system, and also helps development with analyzer tools that calculate many output parameters from the observed IQ samples.
+The Bluetooth Direction Finding Tool Suite, accessed primarily through the Direction Finding Dashboard, is meant to ease development with the Silicon Labs’ RTL library.
+It provides multiple tools to configure the system, and also helps development with analyzer tools that calculate many output parameters from the observed IQ samples.

 Note: The tools were created for demonstration purposes, and not to be used in production.
 For development purposes, start with the sample application described in AN1296: Application Development with Silicon Labs RTL Library.

-Apply the configuration for a single locator board and run the RTL library to estimate angles from the incoming data (without the need to build and run any host sample application).
+AoA Analyzer (also available through the Tools menu) can create a single locator configuration file, and then apply the configuration for a single locator board and run the RTL library to estimate angles from the incoming data.

 For details about the tools and references to other direction-finding documentation, see UG514: Using the Bluetooth® Direction Finding Tool Suite